data2code/DSAI-Competition-2019/README.md

 This creates params/hyperparameter.best.json and and params/hyperparameter.estimator.json

+Edit params/hyperparameter.range.json and run

+EDA_v4.py -p

-Refine number of estimator counts and learning rate, refit with all training data
+to refine number of estimator counts and learning rate

+Final hyperparameters in params/hyperparameter.best.json

 EDA_v4.py –e

-This creates params/hyperparameter.best.json
+This trains a model using all training data based on params/hyperparameter.best.json

 The model file is model.pkl.gz